 Life of Swami Vivekananda and His Travel to America & West

 From the funds collected by his followers and monetary help from King of Mysore and Khetri Swami Vivekananda sailed for Chicago on 31st May 1893.
 Maharaja of Khetri suggested that he should attend the conference with name “Vivekananda”.
-Swami Vivekananda reached Chicago on 30 July 1893 but once he reached Chicago he was informed that he cannot attend conference as he didn’t have any papers to prove that he belong to any sect or he represents any community.
+Swami Vivekananda reached Chicago on 30 July 1893 but once he reached Chicago he was informed that he cannot attend the conference as he didn’t have any papers to prove that he belongs to any sect, or he represents any community.
 During this time he met Professor J.H Wright of Harvard University.
-Upon knowing that Vivekananda was denied to speak at Chicago he said “To ask you for credentials is like asking the Sun to state its right to shine”.
+Upon knowing that Vivekananda was denied to speak at Chicago he said: “To ask you for credentials is like asking the Sun to state its right to shine”.
 Professor Wright arranged everything for Swamiji and he wrote a letter to the Chairman of Committee stating “Here is a man who is more learned than all learned professor put together.”

 Life of Swami Vivekananda in England